A CSS Parallax Scroll Effect For All Modern Browsers

 .
 So, if our viewportperspective

-is set to 1px and we translate an element -1px along the Z-axis like we have in this example so far, the correctionscale
+is set to 1px and we translate an element -1px along the Z-axis like we have in this example, the correctionscale

 factor would be 2.

-Everything should now be working smoothly, at least in most browsers.
-The caveat is with Safari and iOS browsers where the content below the .parallax
+The caveat with Safari and iOS browsers is where the content below the .parallax

 Generally, with the other browsers, you could set a CSS rule of overflow: hidden